Overview of the remote diagnostic procedure using 5G connected ambulance

 Use case showcase location and timeline

-This use case was showcased on November 2019 at Medical Devices Testing and Evaluation Centre (MD-TEC) in UHB’s (University Hospitals Birmingham), prestigious simulation lab located in the institute of translational medicine in Birmingham, UK.
+This use case was showcased in November 2019 at Medical Devices Testing and Evaluation Centre (MD-TEC) in UHB’s (University Hospitals Birmingham), a prestigious simulation lab located in the institute of translational medicine in Birmingham, UK.

-Benefits of remote diagnostic procedure using 5G connected ambulance
+Benefits of the remote diagnostic procedure using 5G connected ambulance

 This use case will transform healthcare services because of characteristics of 5G: